Symmetrics-Lab/strapi-plugin-local-image-format/README.md

 ## Contributing

-I/We are actively looking for contributors, maintainers, and others to help shape this package.
-As this plugins sole purpose within the Strapi community is to be used by other developers and plugin maintainers to get fast responses time.

-If interested please feel free to email the lead maintainer Sacha at: sacha@digisquad.io or ping `stf#3254` on Discord.
+If you want to contribute to this project, please feel free to open a PR.

 ## License

+MIT License.
 See the [LICENSE](./LICENSE.md) file for licensing information.